Alfresco/alfresco-ng2-components/docs/release-notes/RelNote320.md

 The start task cloud is now using the `cloud-form-definition-selector` that allows the user to attach a form to a task

-### Five more languages supported
+### Five more languages available

-Starting from ADF 3.2, five more languages are now supported, together with the other ten already in the list.
+Starting from ADF 3.2, five more languages are now available, together with the other ten already in the list.
 The new languages supported are: Danish, Finnish, Swedish, Czech, Polish.

 ### List separator configuration in multi-value metadata